-Now that the last and most formidable of our enemies has acknowledged that triumph of the Allied Fleet and troops on behalf of right and justice I wish to express my praise and thankfulness to the officers, men and women of the Royal Navy and Marine and their comrades of the Fleet Auxiliaries and Mercantile Marine who for more than four years have kept open the seas, protected our shores and given us safety.
-Ever since that fateful 4th August 19141 have remained steadfast in my confidence that the Royal Navy would once more prove the sure shield of the British Empire in the hour of trial.
+Now that the last and most formidable of our enemies has acknowledged that triumph of the Allied Fleet and troops on behalf of right and justice I wish to express my praise and thankfulness to the officers, men and women of the Royal Navy and Marine and their comrades of the Fleet Auxiliaries and Mercantile Marine, who for more than four years have kept open the seas, protected our shores and given us safety.
+Ever since that fateful 4th August 1914 I have remained steadfast in my confidence that the Royal Navy would once more prove the sure shield of the British Empire in the hour of trial.
 Never in its history has the Royal Navy with God’s help done greater things for us nor better sustained its old glories and chivalry of the seas.
 With full and grateful hearts the peoples of the British Empire salute the White, the Red and the Blue Ensigns and those who have given their lives for the flag.
-Jam proud to have served in the Navy and l am prouder still to be its head on this memorable day
+I am proud to have served in the Navy and I am prouder still to be its head on this memorable day.

-HMS Philomel was a third class cruiser of the ‘Pearl’ class which had been laid down at Devonport Dockyard, England, on 9 May 1889.
+HMS Philomel was a third-class cruiser of the ‘Pearl’ class which had been laid down at Devonport Dockyard, England, on 9 May 1889.
 Of 2,575 tons, 265 feet in length, armed with eight 4.7 inch guns, eight 3 pounder guns and four 14 inch torpedo tubes, Philomel had a speed of 17 knots.
-The ship first commissioned on 10 November 1891 and spent the majority of the next 21 years around Africa.
+The ship was commissioned on 10 November 1891 and spent the majority of the next 21 years around Africa.

-At the commencement of hostilities Philomel was placed under the operational control of the Senior Officer of the ‘New Zealand Division’.
+At the commencement of hostilities, Philomel was placed under the operational control of the Senior Officer of the ‘New Zealand Division’.
 The first offensive action taken by New Zealand at the outbreak of the war was, at the invitation of the Imperial Government, to occupy German Samoa.
-A composite force was raised from the Dominion and sailed from New Zealand escorted by the cruisers of the New Zealand Division; including Philomel After this the next major employment for the ship was as part of the escort of the troopships conveying the Main Body of the New Zealand Expeditionary Force to Egypt.
-At Albany Philomel left the troopships and spent the next two years serving with the Royal Navy in the Middle East, initially in the eastern Mediterranean, where a landing party from the ship encountered a body of Turks and sustained New Zealand’s first naval casualties.
-In the main, however Philomel spent the war in the Persian Gulf, which can best be described as one of the backwaters of naval operations in the First World War.
-For a short time during 1916 it assumed some importance during the campaign in Mesopotamia, but generally the operations comprised keeping the peace and maintaining a British presence.
+A composite force was raised from the Dominion and sailed from New Zealand escorted by the cruisers of the New Zealand Division; including Philomel.
+After this, the next major employment for the ship was as an escort for the troopships conveying the main body of the New Zealand Expeditionary Force to Egypt.
+At Albany, Philomel left the troopships and spent the next two years serving with the Royal Navy in the Middle East.
+She initially served in the eastern Mediterranean, where a landing party from the ship encountered Turkish Forces and sustained New Zealand’s first naval casualties.
+In the main, however, Philomel spent the war in the Persian Gulf.
+For a short time during 1916.
+Generally operations in the area comprised keeping the peace and maintaining a British presence.
 Captain Hall-Thompson was Senior Naval Officer in the area for much of 1916.

-By the end of that year it was apparent that Philomel was in need of a major refit and there was considerable discussion as to the value of spending a large sum of money on such an old ship.
+By the end of 1916, it was apparent that Philomel was in need of a major refit.
+There was considerable discussion as to the value of spending a large sum of money on such an old ship.
 Philomel returned to New Zealand to pay off to become a depot ship, under a care and maintenance party.
 The ship’s armament was removed and fitted on Defensively Armed Merchant Ships.

 New Zealand Volunteers